Launch of the Series of Talks: Oceans: Common Heritage, Shared Challenges

 How do coastal communities adapt to change?
 What economic and social mechanisms drive overexploitation?
 How can we establish more equitable ocean governance?
 The humanities and social sciences offer essential insights into understanding and addressing these challenges.
 From maritime law to anthropology, from history to economics, they help decipher the complex relationships between societies and the oceans.

-A series of discussions between researchers and civil society
+A series of talks between researchers and civil society

 These critical issues call for dialogue between researchers and civil society.
 The humanities and social sciences go beyond analysis—they develop innovative solutions that reconcile environmental protection, social justice, and sustainable development.
 They also remind us that the oceans are cultural spaces, rich with histories and traditional knowledge essential to their preservation.